robertahunt/Rove-Tree-11/README.md

 ## License
 This code is provided with an MIT license (see license file).
 The original code in the forked submodule (Revisiting_Deep_Metric_Learning_PyTorch) has the same MIT license.

+## Beautiful Overview of Dataset
+Made with much effort and frustration in d3, based on this example: https://observablehq.com/@d3/tree-of-life

 ![alt text](https://github.com/robertahunt/Rove-Tree-11/blob/main/images/chart_white.png?raw=true)